QingyangKong/knowledge-dump/Specifications/Javascript/node js/NPM Basic commands.md

 #### install packages directly by name
 `npm install lodash`
 There will be a directory called `node_moduels` created and package `lodash` is installed in there.
-`npm install -g lodash` `-g` means global.
-This command will install lodash into global directory and it will not be in folder `node_modules`.
-But these changes are not saved in `pacakge.json`.

 #### install packages by package.json
 ```